jrbueno/nodeinaction/README.md

 nodeinaction
 ============

-snippets and exercises as read throught Node.js in Action
+snippets and exercises as read through Node.js in Action